-Tint windows on cars can look cool, but like most things, the tint on windows doesn’t last forever.
+Tinted windows on cars can look cool, but like most things, the tint on windows doesn’t last forever.
 Eventually, it needs to be removed and replaced.
-You’ll know the time has come when the tint looses its color and begins to turn purple or if the film starts to bubble a little.
-The former means that the dyes in the tint are breaking down and not tinting well any more, while the latter occurs when the adhesive holding the tint in place starts to break down.
-There are four simple methods for removing old tint.
+You’ll know the time has come when the tint loses its color and begins to turn purple or if the film starts to bubble a little.
+The former means that the dyes in the tint are breaking down and not tinting well anymore, while the latter occurs when the adhesive holding the tint in place starts to break down.
+There are four simple methods for removing the old tint.

 Step 1 - Using Heat

-If you want to use heat to remove film, try using a steamer although a hair dryer can do the job as well.
+If you want to use heat to remove the film, you can use a heat gun if you have one, or try using a steamer or a hairdryer to do the job as well.
 Hold the steamer about 2 inches away from one corner of the tint and turn on the steam.
 Pull at the corner of the tint until it pulls away.

 Go slowly, pulling as you steam.
-Don’t pull too hard, or you might leave a layer of film.
-Patience is the key here.
-When you’ve removed all the tint, there will still be some glue left.
-Steam the glue then press down on it with an old towel to remove it.
+Don’t pull too hard, or you might separate the film from the adhesive leaving adhesive on the glass, so patience is the key here.
+After you’ve removed all the tinted film, there may still be some adhesive left on the glass.
+Steam the area then press down on it with an old towel to remove it.
 Finally, clean the window with glass cleaner and a paper towel.